Research News

 May 2024: MARG presents at Association for Environmental Archaeology in Faro, Portugal

-Can guinea pig isotopes reveals something about past people and their environments?
+Can guinea pig isotopes reveal something about past people and their environments?
 What about their social relationships?
 In this talk, MARG members Aleksa Alaica and Luis Manuel Gonzalez present preliminary isotope results on guinea pig remains from Cocahuischo.

 April 2024: Honours student Amy Thompson receives Moira Irvine Archaeological Research Award